NavMesh Volumes#

 NavMesh query computations use areas to determine the shortest path or walkable/traversable polygonal surfaces.
 NavMesh Areas have a name and default cost for travel across a polygon with a certain area.
 Each stage can define its own NavMesh Areas and costs.
 There are 2 built-in areas: Walkable and NotWalkable.
 A NavMesh Area can be assigned to a NavMesh Include Volume and the default is Walkable.

-You can add Areas from the NavMesh window using Window > Navigation > NavMesh from the main menu and going to the Areas section in the window.
-You can also access the NavMesh window by selecting any NavMesh Volume or Prim with NavSchema.NavMeshAreaAPI
+You can add areas from the NavMesh window via Window > Navigation > NavMesh, then open the Areas section.
+You can also open the NavMesh window by selecting any NavMesh Volume or prim with NavSchema.NavMeshAreaAPI and clicking Edit NavMesh.